mileweb/docs-content-cdn/docs/portal/tasks/deployments.md

 <p align="center"><img src="/docs/resources/images/tasks/tasks-deployment.png" alt="Deployment Tasks" width="900"></p>

-2. To filter results by time range, click the icon circled in the following figure, select or enter a start date and end date, and then click the icon to the right of the **End date** field.
+2. To filter results by time range, click the icon circled in the following figure to specify a start and an end date to filter the results.

 **Note:** You can also use the **Search** box at the top of the Deployment form to filter the results.
 Filtering is not case-sensitive.